Kelch-like protein 36: Transcript

-There are 6 known transcript variants of KLHL36, the canonical transcript variant being transcript variant 1.
+There are 6 known transcript variants of KLHL36, the most common transcript variant being transcript variant 1.
 Transcript variant 1 encodes the longest and most common isoform, isoform 1.
 Transcript variant 1 is 7,559 nucleotides in length and contains 5 exons.
+Its 5' untranslated region is 158 nucleotides in length and its 3' untranslated region is 5,556 nucleotides in length.